jina-ai/docs/chapters/dashboard/introduction/index.md

 **Jina Dashboard** is a low-code monitoring and management environment for Jina.
 With the Dashboard you can build Jina Flows, manage them from a central location and get insights into the health of the Flow through log stream analysis!

-Use Jina Dashboard by visiting the [website](https://dashboard.jina.ai) or cloning it from [GitHub](https://github.com/jina-ai/dashboard)
+Use the Jina Dashboard [online](https://dashboard.jina.ai) or by cloning the Dashboard code from the corresponding [GitHub repository](https://github.com/jina-ai/dashboard).
+The illustration below gives you a first impression of the Dashboard.

 ![flow demo](../img/overview.gif)